borispain69 - stock.adobe.com

-The moment an enterprise moves beyond this experimentation stage and into the building of data-as-a-service platforms, that's when these enterprises have to start worrying about the implication of these acquisitions in terms of lock-in or abandonment of the entire platform, Volk said.
+The moment an enterprise moves beyond this experimentation stage and into the building of data-as-a-service platforms, that's when these enterprises have to start worrying about the implication of these acquisitions in terms of lock-in or of the entire platform, Volk said.

 This kind of lock-in happened during the heyday of vendors acquiring multi-cloud management platforms and then focusing the premium capabilities of these platforms on their own cloud technologies.
 "None of these [acquired] platforms did well and most of them have not survived," Volk said.

 Data integration down the road

 Even if these acquisitions don't lead to lock-in, they could, however, create different challenges around data integration, said Dave Chapman, cloud strategist at Cloudreach, a cloud computing consultancy.